-Social Dance is all about the inner, about how you feel and how your dance partner feel, it's a non verbal delicate physical communication between the two, about how the leader best possible can arrange the interaction between them regarding the flow, the movements, the dynamic on a limited space and of course how the follower the best possible way can merge so they will become one movement, one feeling, one delicate affair, this is the essence of authentic social dancing and it should never be something transformed into a theatre act with artificial feelings and interaction, therefore we need to focus on what is going on, why we socialize, why we dance and why we meet, so our interaction not will be diluted by superficiality.
+Social dance I s about the inner, about how you and your dance partner feel, it's a none verbal delicate physical communication between the two, about how the leader best possible can arrange the interaction between them regarding the flow, the movements, the dynamic on a limited space on the dance floor and of course how the follower the best possible way can merge so they will become one movement, one feeling, one delicate affair, that's the true essence of social dancing, therefore we need to focus on what we see going on, why we socialize, why we dance and why we meet, so our interaction not will be diluted by superficiality.

-The Definition of Bachata is very clear, it's what the experienced Social Bachata Dancers are dancing in the Caribbean where many of the best and most dedicated have been a part of the evolution of the dance from the sixties with the Bolero as the foundation to the much more distinctive style of today using the above mentioned dance structures - See videos with the dance here: Dance Videos Bachata.
+The Definition of Bachata is pretty clear, it's what the experienced Social Bachata Dancers are dancing in the Caribbean where many of the best and most dedicated Dominican dancers have been a part of the evolution of the dance from the sixties to present which has resulted in the above mentioned dance structures - See videos with the dance here: Dance Videos Bachata.

-The original social dance from the Dominican Republic
+Old social dance from the Dominican Republic in the Caribbean

-However instructors teaching this dance style find it necessary with adjectives as Original or Authentic or Dominican for people and students to understand what is teach at their workshops and courses around the western world and elsewhere.
+However instructors teaching this dance in the west find it necessary with adjectives as Authentic or Dominican for people and students to understand what is taught at their courses.

 |The Music: Bachata Bolero (the older first genre) Y Bachata Moderna (the sucesor with the electric guitar and in gererally faster more dynamic, the sound from DR most common of today)

-About the Author: Frank E has danced and analyzed Original Bachata and Fusion Bachata since 2003 - He has been equipped with video footage from the Dominican Republic dating back to 2000 and continuous forward and has followed Bachata on YouTube from it's inception in 2005 and thereby reviewed thousands of dance videos with the authentic dance Bachata and Western dances danced to the music Bachata - Frank E teach authentic Dominican Bachata, Dominican & Cuban Bolero, Dominican Merengue, Cuban Son, Cuban ChaChaChá and Cuban Casino ("Salsa") at all levels in DK: www.cphsalsa.dk
+About the Author: Frank E has danced and analysed Authentic Bachata and Western "Bachata" since 2003 - He has been equipped with video footage from the Dominican Republic dating back to 2000 and continuous forward and has followed Bachata on YouTube from it's inception in 2005 and thereby reviewed thousands of dance videos with the authentic dance Bachata and Western dances danced to the music Bachata - Frank E teach authentic Dominican Bachata, Dominican & Cuban Bolero, Dominican Merengue, Cuban Son, Cuban ChaChaChá and Cuban Casino ("Salsa") at all levels in DK: www.cphsalsa.dk

 First recorded Bachata by Jose M. Calderon